Should I see a lawyer before or after signing a Contract?

 Do I need to come into the office?

 Our fees are payable on settlement of the transaction.
-In some cases, a portion of our fee will be payable on termination of the Contract.
+If the Contract is terminated for any reason, a portion of our fees will be payable based on how much work has been completed up until the time of termination.

 Additional Costs involved in buying/selling?